Slobodan Mitrić: Career

-Mitrić specialized in karate and worked for the secret service of Yugoslavia.
-In 1973 he was ordered to be liquidated in Brussels.
-He refused to carry it out and fled to Netherlands.
+Mitrić specialized in karate and worked for the Yugoslav secret service.
+In 1973 he was ordered to carry out an assassination in Brussels.
+He refused to carry it out and fled to the Netherlands.

 On December 25, 1973, he shot three members of the secret service of the Soviet Union and Yugoslavia on the Weteringcircuit in Amsterdam.
 He then shot a woman in the head in De Pijp who survived.
-The three had shot Mitri with a pistol-machine gun the night before.
+The three had shot Mitrić with a pistol-machine gun the night before.
 According to Mitrić, they had been ordered from Belgrade to liquidate him.
 He was sentenced to 13 years in prison for triple manslaughter, which he served in Scheveningen.
 Through the Serbian opposition leader Dusan Sedlar, he applied to the Central Intelligence Agency.

 Mitrić was released in 1986.
 Because it was considered plausible that he would be sentenced to death in his country of origin, the judge prohibited his deportation.
-Since then, Mitrić has lived as an unwanted alien in the Netherlands, and has written plays, including Boj na Kosovu (The Battle of Kosovo).
+Since then, Mitrić lived as an unwanted alien in the Netherlands, and wrote plays, including Boj na Kosovu (The Battle of Kosovo).
 He later claimed that he had been used in a heroin case by a group around Hans Teengs Gerritsen while in detention.
 In 1992 he is also said to have become chief commander of the 'Serbian Army' and a staff member of the 'Headquarters of War of the Free State of Serbia'.
 At the beginning of September 1992, pamphlets appeared in the Netherlands in which the liberation army called for revenge on the enemies of Serbia.
 The People's Party for Freedom and Democracy-Tweede Kamer der Staten-Generaal Jan-Kees Wiebenga and Hans Dijkstal asked questions about this to Minister Ien Dales from Internal Affairs.